 John Ritenbaugh explores the source or origin of sin.
 God gave us a nature oriented to the physical, having a heavy pull toward self-centeredness, totally ignorant of moral responsibility, but capable of being enlightened.
-Because of this blindness and ignorance, our human nature has a predisposition toward sin - leading to a continuous indwelling struggle, something God intended us to endure, enabling us to build character by resisting its powerful pull.
-Though influenced by Satan and the world, sin is still a personal choice rooted in pride and vanity (originated by Satan).
-Christ's sacrifice and God's Holy Spirit provide our only defense against its deadly pulls.
+Because of this blindness and ign. . .

-No one seems to talk much about sin anymore, but it still exists!
-John Ritenbaugh explains the basics of sin and the great effects it produces on our lives.
+No one seems to talk about sin anymore, but it still exists and continues to wreak havoc!
+Scripture describes sin and its great effects in our lives.

-The book of Amos is an astounding prophecy, closely paralleling the conditions in modern Israel today.
-This first part deals with introductory materials, Israel's covenant responsibilities, God's judgment and how unrighteousness affects society.
+The book of Amos is an astounding prophecy, closely paralleling the conditions in the Western world today.
+Amos reveals how unrighteousness undermines society.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.